 (3) This Division does not apply in relation to noise induced hearing loss shown before the amendment day by an audiometric test under Schedule 7 clause 4.

-[Section 31A inserted by No. 42 of 2004 s.
+[Section 31A inserted: No. 42 of 2004 s.
 21.]

 31B.
 Term used: degree of permanent impairment